ecridge/dotfiles/README.md

-# Welcome $HOME (OS X)
+# Welcome $HOME (macOS)

-These configuration files are for the GNU toolchain, rather than the default BSD toolchain that comes with OS X. These are easily replaced using [Homebrew][] – see [this Gist][gist] from <https://www.topbug.net/>.
+These configuration files are for the GNU toolchain, rather than the default BSD toolchain that comes with macOS.
+These are easily replaced using [Homebrew][] – see [this Gist][gist] from <https://www.topbug.net/>.

 ## Install